pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 and then modified (or removed) will not be read by others until modified (or not read at all if it's removed)

 `Redis` is also a good fit, but it does nor provide a good enough storage layer: it is neither persistent nor high available.
-Arguably, that's a default behaviour: `Redis-Cluster` coupled with proper persistency should in theory be up to the task.
+Arguably, that's a default behaviour: `Redis-Cluster` coupled with proper persistence should in theory be up to the task.
 However, this series of articles would focus on `MongoDB` only.
 For now, let us say that atomic operations are very easily added to `Redis` by coding them as `lua` extensions, since all operations in `Redis` are atomic by design

-In the following sections we will see how the implementations of common QMW operations can be indeed solved elegently using atomic operations provided by MongoDB as the underlying DB/storage
+In the following sections we will see how the implementations of common QMW operations can be indeed solved elegantly using atomic operations provided by MongoDB as the underlying DB/storage

 ## Simple approach: good enough queues

 There is a very simple, very common way to model queues on top of mongoDB collections.
 This model does not support reserve-commit-rollback, nor it does support delay/schedule.
-The model can be succintly put as:
+The model can be succinctly put as:

 | operation | implementation base       |
 |:---------:|:-------------------------:|